How Employers Can Use the Canadian Survey on Disability Data

 Reports

 The Canadian Survey on Disability Reports take an in-depth look at a specific issue.
 An advantage of consulting reports is that they include an interpretation of the data and the trends it shows.
-In particular, employers might be interested in reports such as the report “Workplace accommodations for employees with disabilities in Canada, 2017.”
-The report outlines the rates at which accommodations are requested and met, as well as the most common types of accommodations requested.
-Such information could be of use to employers who are planning their approach to hiring people with disabilities.

 Things to Keep in Mind

 If your organization is already asking staff if they identify as having a disability, it’s important to note that StatCan determines a survey respondent’s disability status without asking them to self-identify.
 Through a series of questions on a respondent’s experience of barriers to their full participation in society, the CSD determines whether or not an individual is counted as a person with a disability.
-Employers, on the other hand, typically use a self-identification method (i.e. asking directly whether or not an employee has a disability) when measuring for disability in their workforce.

 The difference in methodologies may result in discrepancies between your survey results and CSD results.
 Employee data may appear lower, because people may not consider themselves to have a disability or be unwilling to disclose their status to their employer.
 As you build trust within your organizational culture and conduct consecutive annual surveys, your internal data will become a more reliable source to use for planning purposes.

 While the CSD can be a valuable source of data for employers like yourself, its usefulness is also limited by the frequency of surveying.
 While most organizations are working off quarterly and annual business cycles, the CSD is conducted every 5 years.
-The most recent data we can access is from 2017 and we will not have updated information until 2022.
+The most recent data we can access is from 2022 and we will not have updated information until 2027.

 The lack of up-to-date government collected data is a key reason why employers need to be gathering their own data.

-It’s also a key reason the Presidents Group has launched our Pledge to Measure–an effort to encourage employers across the province to measure and report publicly the number of people with disabilities they employ.
+The Pledge to Measure is an effort to encourage employers across the country to measure and report publicly the number of people with disabilities, and the number of senior leaders with disabilities, they employ.